 The proposed interchange would result in a moderately high reduction in visual quality for west bound travelers on Indianola Cutoff; however, travelers on Route 101 would have better views of the bay as they travel over Indianola Cutoff.
 Caltrans also notes that the replacement trees would be a mixture of Bishop Pines, alders and cypress trees, with a height at maturity of 40-50 ft., that it will make every attempt to avoid tree removal along the entire Route, if such retention can be accomplished in a manner maintaining safe traffic conditions, and finally, that bridge railings designs will be similar to those preferred by the Commission in past Caltrans bridge review projects.
 The Commission disagrees with Caltrans that the above minimization and mitigation measures bring the project into conformance with Section 30251, or that view blockage would be offset by improved views for interchange travelers.
-Under Section 30251 the Commission needs to be able to find that the project would not block public views, would minimize alteration of natural landforms, would minimize public view impacts, and be compatible, if not subordinate to, the character of the area.
-The Commission is unable to make any of these affirmative findings.
+Under Section 30251 As originally proposed the Commission needs-was notto be able to find that the project would not block public views, would minimize alteration of natural landforms and, would minimize public view impacts,, and be compatible, if not subordinate to, the character of the area.
+However, at the hearing, Caltrans indicated a willingness to modify the slopes underneath the overpass to increase the width of the view through the interchange, and seriously explore removing one or more billboards along the Corridor, which would serve to offset visual impacts.
+The Commission finds that if the project is modified in accordance with Condition 2 to significantly expand these efforts, in particular more extensive billboard (and overhead infrastructure) removal, the project could be found is unable to make any of these affirmative findings.
 Placement of 240,000 cu. yds. in a level area that is barely above sea level, and creation of an approximately half mile long (north to south), up to 25 ft. high, interchange, would block public views to and across the Bay from Indianola Cutoff, and would represent a significant visual intrusion into a scenic area.
 The Commission further finds that because minimizing visual impacts inherently involves looking at alternatives, based on the discussion in the Alternatives section of this report, alternatives are available that would avoid the need to modify the landforms and topography and the substantial grading associated with a raised interchange.
 For these reasons the Commission finds the proposed Indianola Interchange would not minimize alteration of natural landforms or public view impacts, would not be compatible with the character of the area, and would be inconsistent with the requirements of Section 30251 of the Coastal Act.
 H. PUBLIC ACCESS AND RECREATION Section 30210 of the Coastal Act provides: